franciellevargas/SentiAspect-PT/README.md

 <h2 align="center"> Aspect-Based Annotated Corpus of Web Consumer Reviews in Portuguese </h2>

-The AspectBR corpus consists of implicit and explicit annotated aspects and  groups of (hierarchically organized) opinion aspects for aspect-based sentiment analysis applications, as well as text summarization.
+The SentiAspect-pt corpus consists of implicit and explicit annotated aspects and  groups of (hierarchically organized) opinion aspects for aspect-based sentiment analysis applications, as well as text summarization.

-<h2 align="left"> Aspect-pt Corpus </h2>
+<h2 align="left"> SentiAspect-pt Corpus </h2>

 <p align="justify"> Natural languages are very rich and allow us to express subjectivity in different ways.
 Consumers, for example, may use implicit or explicit aspects to refer to the same product property. e.g., the sentences “she got calls at the São Francisco river” and “working anywhere” have been employed in actual reviews to evaluate the (implicit) “signal” aspect of a smartphone.
 Therefore, not every opinion is directly expressed and not every aspect appears explicitly in the text.
 For example, "The camera is expensive", in this case, the evaluated aspect is “price”, but it is implicit, not being explicitly said in the sentence and, therefore, must be inferred from the context.</p>

 <h2 align="left"> Annotation Process</h2>

-<p align="justify"> For the 180 reviews, a human labeled the implicit and explicit aspects.
-In the identification of implicit aspects were labeled the clue terms that indicated the aspects.
-For example, in This camera is expensive, the evaluated aspect is “price”, but it is implicit.
-The term “expensive” is the clue term.
-The identification of explicit aspects has directly labeled the aspects.
-For example, "The History of the book is bad", in this case, “history” is an explicit aspect.
-In the last stage, the aspects were clustered and had similar meanings but with different wording, to identify groups.
-For example, the “cost”, “value”, “price” and “investment” aspects form a unique group.</p>
+<p align="justify"> We annotated 180 reviews according to implicit and explicit fine-grained opinions (aspect-based sentiment analysis).
+For the identification of implicit aspects, we also annotated the "clue terms" that indicated the aspects.
+For example, in "This camera is expensive", the aspect that was evaluated here is "price", but it is implicit.
+The term “expensive” is, therephore, the "clue term" to identify the aspect "price".
+The identification of explicit aspects has directly annotated.
+For example, "The history of the book is bad".
+In this case, “history” is an explicit aspect.
+In the last stage, the aspects were gruped according to  their similar meanings.
+For example, the “cost”, “value”, “price” and “investment” aspects are aspects of the same group.</p>

 ![Screenshot from 2019-09-16 12-10-13](https://user-images.githubusercontent.com/19657817/64970781-d7d33c00-d87c-11e9-9eba-50924b62c754.png)